 WORKING PRINCIPLE – STRETCH SENSORS

 A rubbery nature enables mechanical DE sensors to be easily deformed by a machine or human.
 This deformation causes a change in the electrical property of DE sensor (the capacitance).
 This change of capacitance can be measured by simple electronics and converted into relevant units such as force, tension, pressure, angle, 3D motion or speed etc.

 WORKING PRINCIPLE – ACTUATORS

 Instead of deforming the DE component mechanically as in the sensor function, the material can be deformed electrically.
 This is achieved by charging the deformable electrodes causing an electrostatic attraction between them.
-This attraction of electrodes squeezes the insulating elastomer layer forcing it to deform.
+This attraction of electrodes squeezes the insulating elastomer layer forcing it to change shape.
 Appropriate configuration and termination of the DE material can then provide effective force and displacement in a system or product.

 WORKING PRINCIPLE – GENERATORS

-In generator mode, the DE devices are stretched and relaxed by an external mechanical input (wind, ocean waves, human for example) in a cyclic pattern.
+In generator mode, the DE devices are stretched and relaxed by an external mechanical input (wind, ocean waves, human for example) in a cyclical pattern.
 By controlling a corresponding cycling voltage on the generator, mechanical energy is converted to electrical and can be harvested and supplied to the grid.